QUIZ: Have You Got What It Takes To Be A Performance Measurement Leader?February 12, 2010 by Stacey Barr

 Q3: Can you design and implement simple business projects?

-Performance Measurement Practitioners need to have reasonable project management skills and experience, because managing a performance measurement implementation, and a corporate performance management system, needs planning of tasks, milestones and resources.
+Performance Measurement Leaders need to have reasonable project management skills and experience, because managing a performance measurement implementation, and a corporate performance management system, needs planning of tasks, milestones and resources.

 You’ll have gotten this skill if you have:

 - worked in a small project team on a project that was well-managed